rav-pradhan/react-webpack-boilerplate/readme.md

-# Webpack 4 Boilerplate (WIP)
+# Webpack 4 Boilerplate

 One of many React Webpack boilerplates out there in the world.
-Updating this repo with each of the following listed below as a means to learn about Webpack and setting up projects from sratch.
-Once complete this boilerplate will include configs for:
+This one comes with:

 - React
 - Unit Tests (Jest)